 Why should you invest for a child?

 Parents, grandparents and other family members are often keen to provide a sum of money to their children to give them a start in life when they reach a certain age.
-By saving or investing over a period of time, a family can build up a sizeable lump sum which can then be used by the child to pay for college fees, buying a property or starting their own business.
+By saving or investing over a period of time, a family can build up a sizeable lump sum which can then be used by the child to pay for university fees, as a deposit for a property or to start their own business.

-Below we list the current top 5 children savings accounts in the UK:
+Below we list the current top 5 children's savings accounts in the UK:

 Child Trust Funds

 While Child Trust Funds (CTF) are no longer available, you can still contribute up to £9,000 a year into an existing CTF account.
 The money belongs to the child and they can only take it out when they have reached the age of 18 but can take control of the account when they’re 16.
 There is no tax to pay on any CTF income or any profit it makes.

 A JISA is a long-term tax-free savings account for children and contributions can be made up to an annual limit of £9,000 (Tax year 2023/24).